The Best Burr Coffee Grinder For You In 2018 Is Below...

 True story: It took me years and I don’t-wanna-know how many wasted dollars and coffee beans to understand the importance of grinding.
 Back of the envelope calculations tell me I blew somewhere around $1150 in wasted beans and crappy grinders.
 Ouch!

-I had the best beans and brewers, but no matter what I did; my coffee tasted average.
+I had amazing beans and brewers, but no matter what I did; my coffee tasted average.
 My grinder was letting me down and I had no idea.
 Keep reading this article and YOU are not going to have this problem.

 But you DO have another small problem: which burr grinder do you choose out of the 170 (and growing) for sale online?
 Whats the best burr grinder for your needs?"

 I Want To High Five You...

 First things first I want to say: thank you for helping rid the world of shitty coffee.